Evernomic/comma/docs/legal/terms.md

 ## **Limitation of Liability**

-To the fullest extent permitted by law, Nucelo shall not be held liable for any indirect, incidental, special, consequential, or punitive damages arising from the use of the Platform.
+To the fullest extent permitted by law, Comma shall not be held liable for any indirect, incidental, special, consequential, or punitive damages arising from the use of the Platform.

 ## **Privacy and Data Usage**